Resources

 Fort Belvoir

 Driving to Fort Belvoir?
 You shouldn’t have a problem.
 You’ll just need to become familiar with gate opening and closing times.
 The George Washington Parkway offers a quick ride home from Fort Belvoir to many parts of Alexandria.
-After a couple of trial and error runs, you’ll fine-tune your departure times to take advantage of when the lines in and out of the gates are the shortest.
+After a couple of trial-and-error runs, you’ll fine-tune your departure times to take advantage of when the lines in and out of the gates are the shortest.

-aerial view of the Pentagon
+aerial view of the Pentagon in DC with bright green grass surrounding the building.

 Aerial view of the Pentagon.
 Photo from iStock.com/Jeremy Christensen.